 Pharmacological or immunological agent that modifies the effect of other agents (e.g., drugs, vaccines) while having few if any direct effects when given by itself.

 Adolescent Rhesus or Baboon

 Any pig older than 8 weeks of age.

 Last phase of a cycle that circulates the VHP through a catalytic filter to break it down into water vapor and oxygen.
 Length of this cycle depends on room dimensions.

 An association representing veterinarians across the United States focusing on advancing the science and practice of veterinary medicine to improve animal and human health.

 Continually released by fish and frogs in their waste, also caused by uneaten food and decaying organic matter; high levels prevent normal respiration and lead to suppressed immune systems.
 Recommended level = 0 ppm.

 Provides pain relief without loss of consciousness.

-Temporarily induces loss of sensation with or without loss of consciousness.
-Does NOT provide pain relief.
+- Local Anesthesia: Temporarily induces loss of sensation to a specific part of the body.
+May provide pain relief.

 Animal Diagnostic Laboratory (ADL)